Exmouth Littleham

 Issued 20 October 2025

-The East Devon District Council PSPO remains in place with a review in March 2026.
+The East Devon District Council PSPO remains in place having been reviewed in March 2026.
 This gives powers to the police and council wardens to deal with ASB caused by individuals.
 Aside from this, Exmouth town was identified as a 'hotspot' under Home Office guidance and was allocated extra funding for policing and warden activities.
 There has been a 54% reduction in ASB reports in the last year.
 Officers have targeted specific groups of street drinkers that were causing problems in the Strand and there has been a notable reduction in their presence through the summer.

 This does not include anti-social use of vehicles which is listed separately.